aetonsi/jsqrcode/README.md

 - `autoStopScan` (boolean, default: false): if true, whenever a `success` callback is called, `stopScan()` (see section below) is also called
   - the use of this property is not recommended.
 It's better to check the integrity of the decoded text inside of the `success` callback, and if and only if the text is valid, call `stopScan()`.
 See section below
 - `posterizePlayer` (boolean, default: true): if true, when `stopScan()` is called, the last frame scanned by the camera is saved to the player
 - `debug` (boolean, default: false): if true, the internal canvas used for decoding, will work in blue scale instead of colors.
-This can help in seeing what the script really does internally
+This can help in seeing what the script really does internally.
+Also, it will stop execution before each snapshot via a `debugger` statement

 ### Public methods and properties